Speaker | Time | Text |

 I think that Roswell is the one other thing in UFO research other than abductions research that's really worth doing right now. | ||

-From what I can tell from the Roswell research that's done by Kevin Randall and Don Schmidt, | ||
+From what I can tell from the Roswell research that's done by Kevin Randall and Don Schmidt, that case just continues to look stronger and stronger through time. | ||

 It has fought off the challenges of maybe 20 different alternative hypotheses that people keep throwing out. | ||

-The more witnesses that are dug up, instead of having the idea dissipate and fragment into a lot of nonsense, | ||
+The more witnesses that are dug up, instead of having the idea dissipate and fragment into a lot of nonsense, the story just seems to grow tighter. | ||

-because it would change the whole nature of the space program and everything else. | ||
+I went into that Roswell thing thinking that it just couldn't possibly be true because it would change the whole nature of the space program and everything else. | ||

 And I've been disabused of all that stuff by this stage. | ||

-I think the Roswell case, along with the better abduction cases, are by far and away the most important thing you're doing right now. | ||
+I think the Roswell case, along with the better abduction cases, are by far and away the most important thing we're doing. | ||

-Alright, well then let's stick with Roswell for a moment. | ||
+All right, well, then let's stick with Roswell for a moment. | ||

 Can you run us through it a little bit? | ||

-What is it that you find so convincing, as you've studied it, about Roswell? | ||
+What is it that you find so convincing as you've studied it about Roswell? | ||

-A high level intelligence major who almost no matter what kind of a game you try to think up would be serving no good intelligence purpose in breaking the Roswell story the way he broke it. | ||
+Well, the first thing is the fact that the initial witness who cracked the story was a man of such importance in the armed forces, a high-level intelligence major who almost no matter what kind of a game you try to think up would be serving no good intelligent purpose in breaking the Roswell story the way he broke it. | ||

-The second thing is that at this time There are probably between one and two dozen different first-hand witnesses to the metal pieces that were scattered around the Brasel Ranch. | ||
+The second thing is that at this time, there are probably between one and two dozen different first-hand witnesses to the metal pieces that were scattered around the Bravo Ranch. | ||

-And their descriptions of the metal pieces, and also some of the other debris, they match perfectly. | ||
+And their descriptions of the metal pieces and also some of the other debris, they match perfectly. | ||

-And the characteristics of this metal are two different kinds of it, especially the one that was the unbendable, unburnable kind, and the other that was the clumpable, but then it Then it would refold into its own shape. | ||
+And the characteristics of this metal, two different kinds of it, especially the one that was the unbendable, unburnable kind, and the other that was the clumpable, but then it would refold into its own shape. | ||

-These are metal alloys that, if you look back as to what our metallurgy was in 1947, we couldn't do that stuff. | ||
+These are metal alloys that you look back as to what our metallurgy was in 1947. | ||

 So it gets to be pretty difficult to just wave off, say, 15 to 20 first-hand witnesses who are describing a couple of different metal forms that we couldn't make at the time. | ||